alexqguo/pizza-box-game/README.md

 * Theme MUI for consistent primary/secondary colors
 * End game condition?
 * Error boundary
+* Fix RootStore typing with TS
+  * Becuase it exports the instantiated object and not the class itself we get an error saying that it refers to a value not a type

 ## Features for MVP
 * Game is playable locally and online